 Wander with Laura has a few helpful suggestions in our Liverpool city guide for party night owls:

 Liverpool has an abundance of free and fascinating museums to check out.
 My personal favourite is the World Museum as it’s full of brilliant exhibits from the Egyptians to a Planetarium but you can also find the Museum of Liverpool, International Slavery Museum and The Beatles Story at the Albert Dock.

 If you’re all about the nightlife, Liverpool is the place to be for cheap drinks and free entry into the majority of clubs in the city.
 You can find venues that cater to virtually every taste, from trance and dance to old school bangers to finish the night off.
 The town doesn’t get going until around midnight, although you can often get free drink deals if you are out earlier!

 Check out the Baltic Triangle for hip bars, cafes and vintage stores.
 Located just ten minutes’ walk from Liverpool One, you might not find a heap of super cheap eats but you will have a brilliant time.

 For the best view of the city, pay a small fee to climb to the top of the Anglican Cathedral.
 If you’re seriously pushed for money, the inside of the cathedral is beautiful and completely free to enter but I’d highly recommend taking on the steps!

 Antonia from Allure La Vie says these are the things you must check out:

 I really adore the Maritime Dining rooms, it is on the very top floor of the Maritime Museum, so you can have a wander around the Museum (for free) and then go have some lunch.
 The views are breath-taking, and the roast dinners are delicious.

-There’s plenty of reasons to visit Liverpool and if you fancy taking a trip to this fun and vibrant city, then make sure to check out YHA’s affordable and stylish places to stay.
+There’s plenty of reasons to visit Liverpool and I hope our Liverpool city guide helped.
+So, if you fancy taking a trip to this fun and vibrant city, then make sure to check out YHA’s affordable and stylish places to stay.